0w0-Yui/chang-SP-background/README.md

 Change the background image of StudyPlace[![](https://github.com/SyTemossy/chang-SP-background/blob/main/ex.png?raw=true)](https://github.com/SyTemossy/chang-SP-background/blob/main/ex.png?raw=true)
 # Required
 - Tampermonkey (You can found it in your browser's Add-on store, work on the Chrome, Firefox, Edge, etc.)
+If you don't know how to install tampermonkey, just google it
 - This Add-on

 # Installation